-Occurs worldwide, mostly in temperate waters, but also ventures into tropical and subtropical waters.
-In Australia, White Sharks are known from about Yeppoon on the Queensland coast (and even further north in the Coral Sea), around southern Australia to about Onslow in north-western Western Australia.
+In Australia, White Sharks are known from about Yeppoon on the Queensland coast (and even further north to Innisfail and reefs in the Coral Sea), around southern Australia to about Onslow, north-western Western Australia.
 The species also occurs in at Lord Howe Island and Norfolk Island in the Tasman Sea.

 White sharks are found from inshore waters around rocky reefs, surf beaches and shallow coastal bays, to waters on the outer continental shelf and slope.
-Although they most commonly live in depths above 100 m, both juveniles and adults are known to dive to at least 1000 m.
+Although most commonly found in depths above 100 m, White Sharks are known to dive to at least 1300 m.

 Research indicates that at the global scale, three distinct geographical White Shark clades (Andreotti et al. 2015).
 In Australia, there appear to be two White Shark populations - an eastern and a western population.
 Tagging studies indicate that White Sharks in the eastern population may breed in Bass Strait, and that Corner Inlet, (Victoria) and the Port Stephens region (New South Wales) are important nursery areas for juveniles.

 Vertebrae: 172-187, (precaudal 100-108); Jaw teeth (upper) 13:13; Jaw teeth (lower) 12:12